Global Self-Attention as a Replacement for Graph Convolution: Abstract

 \section{Abstract}

-Transformer neural networks have achieved state-of-the-art results for unstructured data such as text and images but their adoption for graph-structured data has been limited.
-This is partly due to the difficulty in incorporating complex structural information in the basic transformer framework.
-We propose a simple yet powerful extension to the transformer -- residual edge channels.
-The resultant framework, which we call Edge-augmented Graph Transformer (EGT), can directly accept, process and output structural information as well as node information.
-This simple addition allows us to use global self-attention, the key element of transformers, directly for graphs and comes with the benefit of long-range interaction among nodes.
-Moreover, the edge channels allow the structural information to evolve from layer to layer, and prediction tasks on edges can be derived directly from these channels.
-In addition to that, we introduce positional encodings based on Singular Value Decomposition which can improve the performance of EGT.
-Our framework, which relies on global node feature aggregation, achieves better performance compared to Graph Convolutional Networks (GCN), which rely on local feature aggregation within a neighborhood.
-We verify the performance of EGT in a supervised learning setting on a wide range of experiments on benchmark datasets.
-Our findings indicate that convolutional aggregation is not an essential inductive bias for graphs and global self-attention can serve as a flexible and adaptive alternative to graph convolution.
+We propose an extension to the transformer neural network architecture for general-purpose graph learning by adding a dedicated pathway for pairwise structural information, called edge channels.
+The resultant framework -- which we call Edge-augmented Graph Transformer (EGT) -- can directly accept, process and output structural information of arbitrary form, which is important for effective learning on graph-structured data.
+Our model exclusively uses global self-attention as an aggregation mechanism rather than static localized convolutional aggregation.
+This allows for unconstrained long-range dynamic interactions between nodes.
+Moreover, the edge channels allow the structural information to evolve from layer to layer, and prediction tasks on edges/links can be performed directly from the output embeddings of these channels.
+We verify the performance of EGT in a wide range of graph-learning experiments on benchmark datasets, in which it outperforms Convolutional/Message-Passing Graph Neural Networks.
+EGT sets a new state-of-the-art for the quantum-chemical regression task on the OGB-LSC PCQM4Mv2 dataset containing 3.8 million molecular graphs.
+Our findings indicate that global self-attention based aggregation can serve as a flexible, adaptive and effective replacement of graph convolution for general-purpose graph learning.
+Therefore, convolutional local neighborhood aggregation is not an essential inductive bias.